forestdb/forestdb.org/models/bkmt-scalar-implicature.md

 to be red.
 This is due to the fact that the state of there being no apples that are red is not covered by how the "some" utterance is defined in the literalMeaning function.
-With that out of the way, a discussion on what happens when the pragmatic listener hears the "some" utterance in this model, can now proceed in earnest.
+With that out of the way, a discussion on what happens when the pragmatic listener hears the "some" utterance in this model can now proceed in earnest.

 Looking at the graph of the marginal distribution of the pragmatic listener's